FK Kukësi: Kategoria Superiore

-The club's first-ever top-flight game was against fellow newly-promoted side Luftëtari Gjirokastër on 26 August 2012 at the Zeqir Ymeri Stadium, and it ended in a goalless draw in front of just over 2,500 spectators.
-They remained unbeaten in the league for the opening ten games, which included an away win against Albania's most decorated side KF Tirana.
-Their unbeaten start to life in Kategoria Superiore came to an end on 17 November in a 2–0 loss to Flamurtari Vlorë.
-They ended the season in second place behind Skënderbeu Korçë, whom they defeated 4–3 on the last day of the season.
-FK Kukësi's season was considered a tremendous success, considering the club's humble history, which did not stop them collecting memorable wins throughout the 2012–13 campaign including a 6–1 win over Flamurtari Vlorë and a 5–1 win over Shkumbini Peqin.
-They were featured as UEFA's surprise package, as they were the only team to finish the season unbeaten at home and their second-placed finish earned them a place in the UEFA Europa League first qualifying round.
-They finished the season with a record of 15 wins, 7 draws and 4 losses, along with a points tally of 52 and a positive goal difference of 24.
+The club's first top-flight match was against newly promoted Luftëtari Gjirokastër at the Zeqir Ymeri Stadium on August 26, 2012, and ended in a goalless draw in front of just over 2,500 fans.
+They went unbeaten in their first ten league games, including an away win over Albania's most decorated team, KF Tirana.
+Their unbeaten start to life in Kategoria Superiore came to an end on November 17 with a 2–0 loss to Flamurtari Vlorë.
+They finished the season in second place behind Skënderbeu Korçë, whom they defeated 4–3 on the last day of the season.
+FK Kukësi's season was considered a tremendous success considering the club's modest history, which did not stop them from collecting memorable victories throughout the season, including a 6–1 win over Flamurtari Vlorë and a 5–1 win over Shkumbini Peqin.
+They were considered the surprise package of UEFA, as they were the only team to finish the season unbeaten at home, and their second-place finish earned them a place in the UEFA Europa League first qualifying round.
+They finished the season with a record of 15 wins, 7 draws and 4 losses, with 52 points and a positive goal difference of 24.